About Databases¶

 Define custom values and frequencies¶

-A pick-list may custom values, if necessary.
-Each item to be in the pick-list is specified on its own line.
+A pick-list may be configured with custom values, where each item in the pick-list is specified on its own line.

 Caution